 The seller(s) must complete the “Transfer of Title by Seller” section in full on the certificate of title.
-This includes: the purchaser’s name, selling price, date of sale, and odometer reading with date read (when applicable).
-The seller(s) and purchaser(s) must then sign and print their name.
+This includes the purchaser’s name, selling price, date of sale, and odometer reading with a date read (when applicable).
+The seller(s) and purchaser(s) must then sign and print their names.
 Their signatures are not required to be notarized in this section, even if there is a labeled place.

 A customer with a motor vehicle, boat/vessel, or mobile home from out-of-state should have a certificate of title as proof of ownership.
-The owner must submit the out of state title to the Tax Collector’s office.
 The transfer section on the out-of-state title must be properly executed by the seller if there is a transfer of ownership.

 A customer whose title is held by a lending institution must provide their most current vehicle registration and the lienholder’s name, address, and account number.

 We recommend that customers with a transaction involving a non-titled motor vehicle, boat/vessel, or mobile home contact our office to address specific requirements.

 Florida Statutes require that the vehicle identification number (VIN) on motor vehicles be verified.
 The VIN verification may be completed on the Application for Certificate of Title with/without Registration (HSMV 82040) or a Vehicle Identification Number and Odometer Verification form (HSMV 82042).